 A pleasant forty-minute boat trip from Bahía Drake sees you arrive at the heart of one of Costa Rica’s most spectacular marine reserves, the Isla del Caño.
-Uninhabited, the island is a world-class diving destination populated by fans and brain coral, sea plumes, giant conchs and the endangered Panulirus lobster.
+Uninhabited, the island is a world-class diving destination populated by fan and brain corals, sea plumes, giant conchs and the endangered Panulirus lobster.
 Massive schools of tropical fish entice whales and dolphins into the area.
 At the Paraside dive site, you can see enchanting sea turtles and hammerhead sharks, while majestic manta rays, reef sharks and barracuda visit the Devil’s Pinnacle.
 Isla del Caño is only accessible by licensed dive tour operators such as Drake Divers and Osa Divers.

-- Kayaking: Explore the Golfo Dulce’s blue green waters with its backdrop of rainforest canopy, venture into a maze of mangroves, paddle along the coast spotting dolphins and wildlife, or test your skills against whitewater
+- Kayaking.
+Explore the Golfo Dulce’s blue-green waters with its backdrop of rainforest canopy, venture into a maze of mangroves, paddle along the coast spotting dolphins and wildlife, or test your skills against whitewater.

-- Go Horseback Riding: Explore the lush biodiversity of the beach and the rainforest ecosystems on horseback leaving from the Rancho Tropical
+- Go horseback riding.
+Explore the lush biodiversity of the beach and the rainforest ecosystems on horseback leaving from the Rancho Tropical.

-- Go Birdwatching: Local guides will show you the best spots to watch the Osa Peninsula’s amazing range of local birdlife
+- Go birdwatching.
+Local guides will show you the best spots to watch the Osa Peninsula’s amazing range of local birdlife

 You can fly into the quaint city of Puerto Jimenez, the main city on the Osa Peninsula and home to a small airport by domestic flights.
 Flights generally run once or twice a day from Costa Rica’s capital San Jose and take approximately 50 minutes.
 You can also opt for charter flights.